ChristosT/dummy-guide/doc/source/filteringData.rst

 data value greater than or equal to the selected value are considered *in* and are passed through the filter.

-\begin{didyouknow}
+.. admonition:: **Did you know?**
+  :class: tip

   When clipping with implicit functions, |ParaView| renders widgets in the active view that you can use to interactively control the implicit function, called ``3D widgets`` :index:`\ <3D widgets>`\ .
 As you interact with the 3D widget, the panel will update to reflect the current values.
 The 3D widget is considered as an aid and not as a part of the actual visualization scene.
 Thus, if you change the active source and the ``Properties`` :index:`\ <Properties>`\  panel navigates away from this filter, the 3D widget will automatically be hidden.
-\end{didyouknow}

 The  ``Inside Out`` :index:`\ <Inside Out>`\  option can be used to invert the behavior of this filter.
 Basically, it flips the notion of what is considered inside and outside of the given